cchitsiang/awesome-stars/topics.md

 - [excalidraw/excalidraw](https://github.com/excalidraw/excalidraw) - Virtual whiteboard for sketching hand-drawn like diagrams
 - [ant-design-blazor/ant-design-blazor](https://github.com/ant-design-blazor/ant-design-blazor) - 🌈A rich set of enterprise-class UI components based on Ant Design and Blazor.
 - [johannesjo/super-productivity](https://github.com/johannesjo/super-productivity) - Super Productivity is an advanced todo list app with integrated Timeboxing and time tracking capabilities.
 It also comes with integrations for Jira, Gitlab, GitHub and Open Project.
-- [questdb/questdb](https://github.com/questdb/questdb) - QuestDB is an open source time-series database for fast ingest and SQL queries
 - [altair-graphql/altair](https://github.com/altair-graphql/altair) - ✨⚡️ A feature-rich GraphQL Client for all platforms.
 - [authpass/authpass](https://github.com/authpass/authpass) - AuthPass - Password Manager based on Flutter for all platforms.
 Keepass 2.x (kdbx 3.x) compatible.
 - [dotnet/maui](https://github.com/dotnet/maui) - .NET MAUI is the .NET Multi-platform App UI, a framework for building native device applications spanning mobile, tablet, and desktop.